 There are other flavours of emotions that I see all the time (including in myself).
 I talked to a law firm that was paying MORE than we would charge and they were unhappy with what they were getting.
 They didn’t make the change and I ultimately think it was because of the uncertainty of the unknown evil (us) or a sense it was too good to be true.
 Logical?
 Not really.

 Even when I meet with people to talk about their technology, most start very icy.
 It is amazing how many people I meet with who have PERFECTLY running computers and they pay next to nothing for it.
 Interesting.
-I’m not saying they’re all liars.
+I’m not saying they are all liars.
 I am saying that most are afraid to tell the whole truth for fear of being sold to or having to face the truth.
-Moreover, most people won’t even meet because they’re too afraid to look under the rock.
+Moreover, most people will not even meet because they’re too afraid to look under the rock.